Score Optional Sections

 Comments

-Promising Practice 2 pts 1 pt 0 pts N/A
+Best Practice 2 pts 1 pt 0 pts N/A

 Comments

-Promising Practice 2 pts 1 pt 0 pts N/A
+Best Practice 2 pts 1 pt 0 pts N/A

 The IEP goal targets the underdeveloped skill needed to progress within the curriculum rather than selecting assessment-specific outcomes.